EGORDYU/zergwebsite/content/en/posts/simplified zergvsterran.md

 ---

 {{< alert theme="info" >}}
-New to Zerg?
-Here's a detailed guide how to beat Terran!
+This is a simple guide on how to play early-game vs terran and what unit compositions to make mid-late game.
 {{< /alert >}}

-This guide outlines what is the most dependable and consistent way to play Zerg versus Terran (a.k.a.
-ZvT), which is the simplest matchup in the game.
+This guide is not a complete step-by-step but just a general outline for new players.

 ## To Win, Have a Plan